Street sign tops off the memory of accomplished Oak Park pastor Willie P. Cooke

 He broke ground in 1958 on Shiloh’s present sanctuary at 3565 Ninth Ave.
 After vandals attacked the construction site and knocked down signs, burned lumber supplies and slashed tractor tires, he did not give up.

-Shiloh's congregation grew from about 800 to more than 1,500 under the Rev. Cooke’s leadership.
+Shiloh’s congregation grew from about 800 to more than 1,500 under the Cooke’s leadership.

 He was active in community groups, including the NAACP and advisory committees to the mayor of Sacramento and UC Davis Medical Center.